EricGebhart/EricGebhart.github.io/_posts/2019-07-30-Converting-from-wordpress-to-markdown.md

 `sed -f convert.sed wp_posts/wp-post1 > Post1.md`

-But that's not really a complete solution.
+I did that for about five minutes because it's not a complete solution.
 Yes the post is in markdown, but jekyll and other static site generators expect a header and a reasonable name. _Post1.md_ is not a good name.
 We need something like _2018-07-30-Converting-from-wordpress-to-markdown.md_

+To get a nicely named file with a nice header we can use this.
-We can also use `gen-posts -f wp_posts/wp_post1` but you want to know how this works, yes?
+`gen-posts -f wp_posts/wp_post1`
+But you still want to know how this works, yes?

 ## Awk and Sed again.